oliviercm/Storefront-Website/README.md

 # Setup

 Requirements:
-Apache (or another web server)
+Apache (or another web server),
-MySQL
+MySQL,
 PHP

 1. The contents of [/storefront-site](storefront-site) must be moved/copied into your webserver's root, or the websever must be configured to serve the contents of [/storefront-site](storefront-site).